-I’ve often had to wonder, like I’m sure we all have, just what kind of person I am.
+I’ve often had to wonder, as I’m sure we all have, just what kind of person I am.
 Am I the happy type?
 A fun person?
 Someone who always sees things in the best possible light?
 Or would it be better to describe myself as a negative, darker sort of person?
 You know the type – am I sullen?
 Do I brood?
 Sometimes even I’m not sure.

 When you think about it, oftentimes the kind of person we are depends on the time of day.
 Find me in the late afternoon in a leafy park, for example, when the sun is shining, children are playing, and birds are doing their what-not all around me, and I’ll probably look pretty peachy.
 I may even be barefoot, skipping through the grass.
 Who knows?